OctopusDeploy/blog/blog/2025-06/terraform-provider-release/index.md

 The Terraform Provider has always lived in our OctopusDeployLabs repository, which signalled that it was an experimental integration.
 We decided to move it to our [official repository](https://github.com/octopusdeploy), elevating it as a core integration.

-## Configuration as Code projects and the Terraform Provider
+## Version-controlled projects and the Terraform Provider

-We observed customers using Terraform and Version-control together to manage their projects and runbooks.
+We observed customers using Terraform and version control together to manage their projects and runbooks.
 While they're both powerful tools, combining them led to unexpected behaviours that can break instances.

-To ensure stability, we’re taking a clear stance: from version 1.0 onwards, you can manage your Octopus projects or runbooks using *either* Version-control or Terraform—but not both.
+To ensure stability, we’re taking a clear stance: from version 1.0 onwards, you can manage your Octopus projects or runbooks using *either* version control or Terraform—but not both.

-If you try to manage a Version-controlled project or runbook with Terraform, the Provider will return an error.
+If you try to manage a version-controlled project or runbook with Terraform, the Provider will return an error.
 We designed this change to protect your instance and ensure predictable behavior when managing your Octopus instance.

 ## Conclusion